Introduction goes here

 67

-Letters of protection with clause volumus for one year for John Halstead Halstede, who is going in the king’s service to Aquitaine in the company of John, duke of Lancaster.
+Letters of protection with clause volumus for one year for Halstede John Halstead , who is going in the king’s service to Aquitaine in the company of John [of Gaunt], duke of Lancaster .

 By bill, etc.